wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

+= 1.10 =
+Map attachment metadata to custom fields; add them to [mla_gallery] display and as sortable columns on the Media/Assistant submenu table.
+Get Photonic Gallery (plugin) integration and six other fixes.

 = 1.00 =
 Map IPTC and EXIF metadata to standard fields, taxonomy terms and custom fields.
 Get improved performance for where-used reporting.
 Specify default `[mla_gallery]` style and markup templates.
 Five other fixes.